Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Company revenue growth

-Driven across all product verticals
+Across all product verticals

 Beyond the metrics

-A new business line, not just a feature
+A new business line

 Fortune 500 validation